fmExcense/compositeurdigital.github.io/en/slideshow.md

 >*Note 2:* The Compositeur Digital does not support transition effects or animations contained in the presentation.

 >*Note 3:* You can open any other content from a specific slide using the "link" feature.
-Please refer to the ![Interactivity]  (interactive) section for further details.
+Please refer to the [Interactivity]  (interactive) section for further details.

 ### Image set folder